-Typically, there are 3 important routes of exposure in a workplace setting — inhalation, skin contact and ingestion.
-In addition, there are several factors that can influence how likely a substance is to cause a specific effect (e.g. cancer), for example.
+Typically, there are 3 important routes of exposure in a workplace setting — inhalation (breathing in), skin contact and ingestion (swallowing).
+In addition, there are several factors that can influence how likely a product is to cause a specific effect (e.g., cancer), for example:

 When considering if a person may have been exposed to a chemical, or if measures are being taken to reduce exposures currently in the workplace, there are many questions that should be asked.
 Some include: